‘After a brief conversation to warm things up and put Arthur at ease, I asked, “Arthur, who brought you to the hospital?”

 First called “l’illusion des sosies” or “illusion of look-alikes” by the French psychiatrists Capgras and Reboul-Lachaux, Capgras’ syndrome manifests in strange confabulations regarding loved ones, as shown above.5 Historically, this bizarre delusion would be explained using psychoanalytical models; one being that past experiences had triggered an abnormal identification of someone’s face.4 However, one could latch upon a Freudian explanation (as Ramachandran explains) especially in the case of parents being the impostors.
 Using Freudian thought, every child is sexually attracted to his or her parent- therefore, since this new sensation is perceived as so unusual to the patient, he or she must assume that the parent is someone else.
 An interesting aetiology indeed: however it does not explain why Capgras’ delusion may occur in friends, pets or even inanimate objects.

 Thinking through the disorder logically, one might think that the patient can clearly identify who this person is – otherwise he or she would not be recognised as the mother (or father, or friend etc.).
 But rather than acknowledging, “yes, she is my mother”, the patient would rather say, “my mother has been replaced by a look-alike”.
 Therefore, there must be some sort of disconnection between the patient’s ability to recognise visually and emotionally.
 So perhaps we might jump to the concept of memory loss – especially as many cases of Capgras’ occur after some sort of head injury.
 But this delusion is strangely specific, so memory loss is a bit too generic to blame the syndrome on.
+It is said that hiring medical malpractice attorneys from Phillips Injury Attorneys, Chicago is the best in such situations.

 Ellis and Young in a 1990 paper went on to scientifically prove whether there really is a deficit in emotional recognition using a technique known as skin conductance responses (SCR).
 This technique can measure nervous responses to stimuli.
 The theory behind it is that when someone views an image of a loved one, sweat glands will increase secretion.
 Therefore, by measuring the electrical conductivity of the skin, one can track the emotional propensity associated with an image of a loved one.
 As expected “Capgras patients will not show the normally appropriate skin conductance responses to familiar faces, despite the fact that these will be overtly recognised”.2